NVIDIA/spark-rapids-benchmarks/nds/README.md

                         Empty folder/path (will create if not exist) to save JSON summary file for each query.
   --warehouse_type {iceberg,delta}
                         Type of the warehouse used for Data Maintenance test.
+  --delta_unmanaged     Use unmanaged tables for DeltaLake.
+This is useful for testing DeltaLake without leveraging a Metastore service.
 ```

 An example command to run only _LF_CS_ and _DF_CS_ functions: